Neti Pot Recipe

 We love the neti pot around here.
 These are a great way to clean out your sinuses.
 Even if you are not sick you can use a neti pot for preventative maintenance.
 It’ll clean out pollen, viruses and bacteria that could lead to full blown infections.
 One day, a few years ago, when looking up sinus infection in my Essential Oils Desk Reference, I found a recipe for nasal irrigation.
 I immediately put it together and have never stopped using it.

-If you suffer from chronic sinus infections, allergies, etc. get the following oils along with your neti pot and put it to use.
+If you suffer from chronic sinus gunk, allergies, etc. get the following oils along with your neti pot and put it to use.

-Rosemary and tea tree oils can be used in a saline solution for very effective nasal irrigation that clears and decongests sinuses.
+Rosemary and tea tree oils can be used in a saline solution for very effective nasal irrigation that supports the sinuses while they clears and decongests.
 As recommended by Daniel Penoel, MD, the saline solution is prepared as follows:

 - 10 drops rosemary